todak2000/todak2000/README.md

 <ul>
   <li>
-    [Shaanu](https://github.com/todak2000/shaanu): A mobile app that empowers neighbors to share unused food, household items with each other, or even money, helping to alleviate the financial burden of everyday life.
+    <a href="https://github.com/todak2000/shaanu" target="blank">Shaanu</a>: A mobile app that empowers neighbors to share unused food, household items with each other, or even money, helping to alleviate the financial burden of everyday life.
 I built the app using React Native, Typescript, and Expo.
   </li>
   <li>
-    [WasteCoin]( https://play.google.com/store/apps/details?id=co.wastecoin.www): A mobile blockchain application designed to incentivize users for their recycling efforts.
+    <a href="https://play.google.com/store/apps/details?id=co.wastecoin.www" target="blank">WasteCoin</a>: A mobile blockchain application designed to incentivize users for their recycling efforts.
 I worked with a team of developers to build the mobile frontend using React Native and Expo.
 I was personally responsible for creating reusable components and writing the backend logic with Python (Django).
   </li>
   <li>
-    FarmGrid: An in-house mobile application for [Futux Agric-consult Ltd](https://www.futuxconsult.com) that allows farm extension agents to capture farmers’ data, farm data, geospatial data for agro-finance analysis, and efficient produce operations.
-I worked with [Tope Albert](https://github.com/albert85) to build the mobile frontend using React Native, Typescript, and Expo.
+    FarmGrid: An in-house mobile application for <a href="https://www.futuxconsult.com" target="blank">Futux Agric-consult Ltd</a> that allows farm extension agents to capture farmers’ data, farm data, geospatial data for agro-finance analysis, and efficient produce operations.
+I worked with <a href="https://github.com/albert85" target="blank">Tope Albert</a> to build the mobile frontend using React Native, Typescript, and Expo.
 I was personally responsible for creating reusable components, developing an algorithm for calculating Farm area, and integrating Google Maps.
   </li>

   <li>
-    [Carilo](https://github.com/Carilo-org): A web and mobile platform that connects senders to verified carriers to enable cost-effective and seamless way billing of packages with ease.
+    <a href="https://github.com/Carilo-org">Carilo</a>: A web and mobile platform that connects senders to verified carriers to enable cost-effective and seamless way billing of packages with ease.
 I worked with a team of developers to build the mobile frontend using React Native and Expo.
   </li>
   <li>
-    [Recykoin](https://play.google.com/store/apps/details?id=com.chanjadatti.recykoin_mobile): A mobile application designed to incentivize users for their recycling efforts.
-It was built for [Chanja Datti Ltd](https://www.chanjadatti.com).
+    <a href="https://play.google.com/store/apps/details?id=com.chanjadatti.recykoin_mobile" target="blank">Recykoin</a>: A mobile application designed to incentivize users for their recycling efforts.
+It was built for <a href="https://www.chanjadatti.com">Chanja Datti Ltd</a>.
 I built the app using React Native, Expo - frontend; Django - backend, and deployed it on the google play store.
   </li>
 </ul>

 <h3 align="left">Open Source Libraries</h3>

 <ul>
   <li>
-    [Nigeria-states-lga react library](https://www.npmjs.com/package/@todak2000/nigeria-state-lga-react-component): A public react library that allows developers to quickly fetch data about Nigerian geographical regions, states, and Local Government Areas (LGA).
+    <a href="https://www.npmjs.com/package/@todak2000/nigeria-state-lga-react-component">Nigeria-states-lga react library</a>: A public react library that allows developers to quickly fetch data about Nigerian geographical regions, states, and Local Government Areas (LGA).
 It has two widgets and three API hooks (useStatesApi, useStateLGAApi, StateWidget, LGAWidget, useRegionsApi).
   </li>
   <li>
-    [React-user-analytics](https://www.npmjs.com/package/@todak2000/react-user-analytics): A public react library that allows developers to manage certain users’ analytics data such as is collected by google analytics (user device, user location, pages visited, etc.).
+    <a href="https://www.npmjs.com/package/@todak2000/react-user-analytics">React-user-analytics Library</a>: A public react library that allows developers to manage certain users’ analytics data such as is collected by google analytics (user device, user location, pages visited, etc.).
 It has four hooks (useGetUserLocation, useUserDevice, useIsUserUnique, useUserNavigation).
   </li>
 </ul>